Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Get a good mix during hydration.
 Once you mix all of your ingredients, you’ll notice how the mixture will be harder to mix.

-This process is the most crucial part of mixing that will prepare you for kneading.
+This process is the most crucial part of mixing to prepare you for kneading.
 Scrape out all partially mixed dough onto a silicone mat or a lighted floured surface so you can knead it by hand or knead in a stand mixer, always with the dough hook, to avoid the dough from tearing.

 After mixing, let the dough rest for 30-45 minutes.